 Similar to 7 months, for better or worse, the young puppy stage is over.

-Wrap Up: How long do puppies sleep?
+Wrap Up: How much sleep do puppies need?

 So, how much sleep do our pups need?
 Puppies sleep 18-20 hours per day and up to 22 hours.
 This should be enough sleep for healthy growth.